Comparison

 • Account.OwnerJ.
 Smith

 The model still knows SSN__c and AnnualRevenue exist.
-It can reason about their position, infer relationships, and leak structural metadata in its response.
+It can reference those field names, draw inferences from their presence, and include them in its response.

 AIGIS approach